MissMeridian/bluesky-discord-monitor/README.md

 ### Additional config values:

+#### xrpc_url
+The URL to the Personal Data Server (PDS).
+This is https://bsky.social by default unless you run your own.

 #### search_range
 The number of recent posts that will be pulled from an author's feed.
 This value can be adjusted (must be a whole integer), but please keep rate limits in mind.